jasminedevv/django-accounts-example-app/README.md

 User = get_user_model()
 ```
 # Try it out
-This app only add __3 routes__: login, logout, and signup.
-Any other urls should either be handled by another app in your project or return a 404.
-Got to http://localhost:8000/accounts/signup/ to create an account, next go to http://localhost:8000/accounts/logout to test the logout functionality, then try signing in again at http://localhost:8000/accounts/login/.
+This app only adds __3 routes__: login, logout, and signup.
+Any other urls should return a 404 (unless handled by other apps).

+- Go to http://localhost:8000/accounts/signup/ to create an account,
+- Go to http://localhost:8000/accounts/logout to test the logout functionality,
+- Try signing in again at http://localhost:8000/accounts/login/.

 That's it!
 That's all it does.